grblHAL/Plugins_spindle/README.md

 #### MODVFD

 The MODVFD spindle uses different register values for the control and RPM functions.
-The functionality is similar to the [VFDMOD](https://github.com/aekhv/vfdmod)component from LinuxCNC.
+The functionality is similar to the [VFDMOD](https://github.com/aekhv/vfdmod) component from LinuxCNC.
 The following settings are available:

 `$462` - Register for Run/stop, default value is `8192`.
 `$463` - Set Frequency Register, default value is `8193`.